lartpang/awesome-segmentation-saliency-dataset/README.md

   + AI开发者神器! 谷歌重磅推出数据集搜索 Dataset Search: [https://mp.weixin.qq.com/s/ErbwXAz-_AJrmUGMHZIcwg](https://mp.weixin.qq.com/s/ErbwXAz-_AJrmUGMHZIcwg)
   + Making it easier to discover datasets: [https://www.blog.google/products/search/making-it-easier-discover-datasets/](https://www.blog.google/products/search/making-it-easier-discover-datasets/)
 * ⭐️⭐️⭐️ Yet Another Computer Vision Index To Datasets (YACVID): This website provides a list of frequently used computer vision datasets.
 Wait, there is more!
 There is also a description containing common problems, pitfalls and characteristics and now a searchable TAG cloud.: [http://yacvid.hayko.at/](http://yacvid.hayko.at/)
-* ⭐️⭐️⭐️ IEEE DataPort provides a sustainable platform to all data owners in support of research and IEEE’s overall mission of Advancing Technology for Humanity: [https://ieee-dataport.org/](https://ieee-dataport.org/)
+* ⭐️⭐️⭐️ IEEE DataPort provides a sustainable platform to all data owners in support of research and IEEE's overall mission of Advancing Technology for Humanity: [https://ieee-dataport.org/](https://ieee-dataport.org/)